Air Force Tech School is a major progression in the young life of a cadet.

 Goodfellow Air Force Base

-Goodfellow AFB serves as the 17th Training Wing.
+Goodfellow AFB is hosted by the 17th Training Wing.

 The location trains several different Air Force Specialty Codes including fire protection, intelligence, and reconnaissance.